• Skip to primary navigation

 • Email

-cooked peach halves on platter with recipe title at the top.
+cooked peaches on plate topped with ice cream and recipe title at the top.

-platter of cooked peach halves with recipe title at top and bottom.
+cooked peach halves topped with ice cream on plate with recipe title at the top.

 This is the best and easiest air fryer peaches recipe ever!
 All you need are three basic ingredients and your air fryer to make these tender, juicy peaches that are beautifully caramelized with cinnamon sugar.